awenine/awenine/README.md

 ## Currently Learning
 - Looking at the intersection of 3D graphics & animation with web-based technologies, specifically WebGL, three.js, and SVG animations.
+- The functional programming paradigm in Js, as well as the Elm language.

 ## Recent Projects